Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Results

 After finding the pivots, we use the combined Fisher forecast to get constraints on the cosmological parameters $\Omega_m$ and $\sigma_8$.
-For SPT and SO, we find that WST and $C_\ell$'s give the same constraints on both $\Omega_m$ and $\sigma_8$ to within $10\%$, showing that there is not much non-Gaussian information to extract from $\kappa_\text{CMB}$.
-For ACT, WST gives tighter constraints by factors of $1.2$ for $\Omega_m$ and $1.3$ for $\sigma_8$.
-For \textit{Planck}, WST gives tighter constraints by $1.3$ for $\Omega_m$ and $1.7$ for $\sigma_8$. \textit{Planck} constraints are shown in Figure \ref{fig:auto}, and constraints for all surveys are shown in Appendix \ref{app:all_res}.
+For all of our surveys, we find that WST and $C_\ell$'s give the same constraints on both $\Omega_m$ and $\sigma_8$ to within $15\%$, showing that there is not much non-Gaussian information to extract from $\kappa_\text{CMB}$. \textit{Planck} constraints are shown in Figure \ref{fig:auto}, and constraints for all surveys are shown in Appendix \ref{app:all_res}.
 Additionally, all 1$\sigma$ constraints can be found in Table \ref{tab:err_table}.

-The relative performance across surveys reflects the interplay between noise levels and sky coverage. \textit{Planck} has the highest noise but covers nearly the full sky, providing a vast number of modes; in this regime, the power spectrum alone is less constraining, allowing WST to recover additional information from non-Gaussian features.
-ACT lies in an intermediate regime, with lower noise but smaller area, where WST still improves constraints by capturing complementary statistics.
-SO and SPT deliver the lowest-noise reconstructions; in this limit, most of the cosmological information is already encoded in the power spectrum, leaving limited additional gain from WST.
+When we look at the covariance of the two binned statistics, we find the expected positive correlation between $C_\ell$'s and $S_1$ coefficients.
+Additionally, the covariance matrix of the WST coefficients has significant off-diagonal entries, primarily between the $S_2$ coefficients.
+This highlights that while our learned binning algorithm can be useful in diagonalizing the covariance matrix, it is only possible if correlations are originally among entries close enough together to be in the same bin.
+This corresponds to an initial non-binned covariance matrix with significant entries only near the diagonal.